dhsouthbend/databases/sections/13-pyplussql-pseudo.md

 Let's write a short program that asks a user for a place name and returns all records from the database that contain the value in the "place" field.

 0\.
-Using a text editor, create a file called "nypl_search.py" in the directory where the "nypldb.db" database is located.
+Using a text editor, create a file called "nypl_search.py" in the directory where the database containing the "nypl_items" table is located.

 1\.
 Write some pseudocode in "nypl_search.py" that describes what our code will do once it's finished: